What Wastewater Does

 - Research archival data to establish percolation rates that were assigned to given parcels in past.

 - Consult with customers regarding their wastewater disposal options and requirements for individual parcels.

 - Respond to citizen complaints of failing onsite wastewater treatment systems.

 Sewage holding tanks will only be permitted if the property is unsuitable for conventional sewage disposal system.

-Local Area Management Plan (LAMP)
+Local Area Management Program (LAMP)

 The Onsite Wastewater Treatment Systems Policy (OWTS) was created to meet the requirements of Assembly Bill (AB) 885 to promulgate consistent, statewide standards for the regulation of OWTS.
 The policy was adopted by the State Water Board in June 2012, and became effective May 13, 2013.
 The LAMP provides minimum standards and requirements for the treatment and disposal of sewage through the use of OWTS, when no connection to a sewer is available, to protect public health and safety.
 The LAMP was created to meet the minimum standards and requirements for OWTS.
 View the San Bernardino County LAMP.